shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 The loss function for training the VQVAE

-#### Priors
+#### Prior
-A prior model was used to provide more controlled generation to predict the next code from a given sequence.
+A prior model has been included to provide more controlled generation to predict the next code from a given sequence.
 This was required as randomly sampling from the embedded space resulted in poor images, as the sequences of codes were not meaningful.

 ## Dependencies